hpcugent/vsc-zk/README.md

 If anything (zookeeper related) goes wrong (no cleanup has been done)

- - kill all running source and destination clients ( of that session)
+ - kill all running source and destination clients (of that session)
- - wait like 20 seconds, making sure all zookeeper connections has timed out
+ - wait about 20 seconds (ymmv), making sure all zookeeper connections have timed out
- - run exactly ONE Source client, if shutdown was not clean it will recognise it, clean up and exit.
+ - run exactly one source client, if the previous shutdown was not finished cleanly, zookeeper will recognise this and attempt a new cleanup before exiting.
  - Should the previous step fail to clean up, there might still be a running client.
 Make sure they are all killed
  - Start a new zkrsync process